Kothimbir Vadi, Zero Oil Maharashtrian Kothimbir Vadi Recipe

 - हिन्दी में पढ़ें (Kothimbir Vadi, Zero Oil Maharashtrian Kothimbir Vadi Recipe in Hindi)

 Popular Maharashtrian snack made healthier.
 It is usually considered to be a fried snack…but I tried making them without using any oil and the vadis turned out to be just as scrumptious.

-- Combine all the ingredients together in a bowl and knead to make a firm, smooth dough, using 1 tbsp of water.
+- Combine all the ingredients in a deep bowl and knead into a firm, smooth dough, using 1 tbsp of water.

 REGISTER NOW If you are a new user.

 Or Sign In here, if you are an existing member.

 If your Gmail or Facebook email id is registered with Tarladalal.com, the accounts will be merged.
 If the respective id is not registered, a new Tarladalal.com account will be created.

 For security reasons (specially on shared computers), proceed to Google and sign out from your Google account.